pybee/waggle/README.rst

 Quickstart
 ----------

-Create a directory, and in that directory place a `Dockerfile` and any files required by the `Dockerfile` in that directory.
+Create a directory, and in that directory place a `Dockerfile`, along with any files required by the `Dockerfile`.

 Optionally, you can also put an `ecs.json` file in the directory.
 The `ecs.json` file should contains a JSON definition of any ECR container settings that you want task to have.
 For example, if you wanted to specify a particular memory and CPU usage profile for the task, you would specify::

     {